lumonald/existing-wordpress-development-docker/README.md

 * `wordpress` - for the website files.
 * `db` - for the associated MySQL database.

-The `wordpress` container has 2 volumes -
+The `wordpress` container has 3 volumes -

 1. The `site/wp-content` folder - Copy this from the production instance.
 It's used for all customisations outside of the core WordPress code.
 This includes the themes, plugins, uploads etc.

-2. `docker/setup` -
+**Note:** The `wp-config.php` file gets auto generated for this local WordPress instance.

-    * `chown-wp-content.sh` - Makes the `wp-content` folder the same owner/group as the rest of the site.
+2. `docker/setup/chown-wp-content.sh` - Makes the `wp-content` folder the same owner/group as the rest of the site.
 This has to be run manually within the container currently.

-    * `disable-plugins.sh` - You can disable certain plugins that are not needed for development, e.g. security or SEO plugins.
+3. `docker/setup/disable-plugins.sh` - You can disable certain plugins that are not needed for development, e.g. security or SEO plugins.
 The plugin folder name(s) is inserted directly in to the bash script.
 This has to be run manually withint the container currently.

-**Note:** The `wp-config.php` file gets auto generated for this local WordPress instance.

-**Note:** To get in to the `wordpress` container shell to run the bash scripts, you can do the following:

-Navigate to `/docker` within project folder and run:

-`$ docker-compose up`

-Once the containers are running, get the name of the WordPress container:

-`$ docker ps`

-This will list the WordPress container, copy the name, then run:

-`$ docker exec -it {paste_name_here} bash`

 The `db` container has 3 volumes -